uor-aces/uor-aces.github.io/_projects/jasmin.md

 description: |
     Managing and analysing petascale data requires dedicated computing systems with a specialised software environment.
-ACES will be working on understanding real scientific workflows and how best to deploy such hardware and software infrastructure.
+We have provided leadership in the development of JASMIN as well as investigating real scientific workflows, developing infrastructure software, and understanding how best to deploy the necessary hardware and software infrastructure.

 people:
   - bryan
-  - julian
+  - neil
+status: front

 layout: project
 image: img/jasmin_aces_banner.jpg
 link: https://www.jasmin.ac.uk
-last-updated: 2018-02-02
+last-updated: 2021-10-02
 ---